rgreminger/concertvenues/README.md

 # Concert Venues

-This is a little project I built to keep track of upcoming concerts/events at some venues I know that might have events that interest me.
+This project builds and updates a little website that keeps track of upcoming concerts/events at some venues I know that might have events that interest me.
 By displaying the data one one site, I don't have to check multiple sites whenever I am looking for something to do.

 It also served as a test for using the capabilities of Claude Code to build a complete project with multiple components, including web scraping, data handling, and static site generation.
 Everything in this repository, other than these few lines above, were generated and written by Claude.